reiyua/RaysBookClub/README.md

 Missing features that WILL exist in the assignment repo:

-- Search Bar which searches the Firestore database
 - User Review Storage and retrieval of said reviews.

 This website can be viewed at: https://rayyan-h-tafe-nsw.web.app/ & https://rayyan-h-tafe-nsw.firebaseapp.com/